Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 ```

 {blurb, class: information}
-You might wonder whether you should merge modules using `lib.mkMerge` or the `imports`.
+You might wonder whether you should merge modules using `lib.mkMerge` or merge them using the `imports` list.
 After all, we could have also written the previous `mkMerge` example as:

 ```nix
 { imports = [